isomerpages/iras-taxacademy/_who-we-are/board-of-directors.md

 Pui Ming was previously the EY Asean Leader for Global Compliance and Reporting, where she headed the record-to-report services in the region, which span traditional tax compliance, tax accounting, as well as book-keeping, payroll, and corporate secretarial services.
 She is also experienced in tax advisory matters including acquisitions, group reorganization, tax controversies and health checks etc. Pui Ming holds a Bachelor of Accountancy (Second Upper Honours) from the National University of Singapore.
 She is a member of the Institute of Singapore Chartered Accountants.
 She is also an Accredited Tax Advisor (Income Tax) of the Singapore Institute of Accredited Tax Professionals.

-**Mr Chiu Wu Hong** <br>
+**Mr Ajay Sanganeria** <br>
-Partner <br>
-Head of IGH & Manufacturing, Tax <br>
-Head of Enterprise, Tax <br>
+Head of Tax <br>
 KPMG Singapore <br>

-Wu Hong has over 20 years of Singapore and regional tax experience in the areas of tax incentive applications, cross-border transactions, merger and acquisitions, tax compliance, consulting and planning for local and multinational companies, as well as consulting for the public sector.
-In his role as Head of Enterprise, Wu Hong focuses on advising innovative start-ups, large local businesses and helping family businesses to grow.
-He has contributed articles in academic journals and leading business publications.
-He is also a regular speaker at seminars and has provided comments and articles on Tax and Enterprise related issues to the media. <br>
+Ajay leads the tax practice for KPMG Singapore and has more than 20 years of post-qualification experience in the areas of tax consulting and compliance.
+He specialises in corporate and international tax and has advised numerous clients on inbound/outbound investments, pre and post IPO structuring, supply chain hub model restructuring, cross border service fee/royalty payments, procurement model and intellectual property structuring.
+Ajay has contributed many articles in academic journals, leading business publications and newspapers.
+He is also a regular speaker on tax issues including in collaboration with industry associations and Government agencies.<br>

 **Mr Lennon Lee** <br>
 Partner <br>